 How do you do, my reading friend?
 Well?
 That is wonderful.
 Let us channel the spirit of our inner Joker, à la John Joseph “Jack” Nicholson of course, and peer into the history of air cushion vehicles, or hovercraft, and… Fear not, brave heart, we shall dwell upon a teeny weeny episode of that history, unfortunately.

 The episode that concerns us this week had / has to do with a British gentleman by the name of Peter Mayer.
 Yours truly wishes I could you provide with some information on the early years of his professional career, but I can’t.
-Mayer seemingly became interested in hovercraft when he heard about one of the first full size / successful vehicle of this type, the Saunders Roe SR.N1.
+I only know Mayer was born in 1934.
+He became interested in hovercraft when he heard about one of the first full size / successful vehicle of this type, the Saunders Roe SR.N1.

 Does the word Roe tell you anything?
 Yes, that’s right.
 Edwin Alliott Verdon Roe, founder of A.V.
 Roe & Company Limited, one of the great aircraft manufacturers of the 20th century, was / is the first British subject to perform, in July 1909, a controlled and sustained flight in a British-made powered airplane in the British Empire.
 He was mentioned in October 2018, June 2019 and July 2019 issues of our blog / bulletin / thingee.
 And no, the name Saunders unfortunately had nothing to do with David A. “Dave” Saunders, a British-Canadian aeronautical engineer mentioned in August 2017 and July 2019 issues of this same blog / bulletin / thingee.